06 September 2009

 I seriously doubt the Crystal Coast is ready to let go of summer that easily.
 While September did seem to turn a weather page, we will not be enjoying seventy-five degree high temperatures for much longer.

 After Friday, September 11, the long range weather forecasts have the high temperatures in the mid to low eighties for the next two weeks.
-In case anyone has forgotten, it has been only a few weeks since
+In case anyone has forgotten, it has been only a few weeks since heat was what we got every day.

 We were begging for some cooler temperatures with less humidity.
 Right now we are getting those cooler temperatures.
 We will be warm again very soon.
 However, there are few questions worth exploring.